tron-forum/mtk3bsp2_samples/Start_Guide/en/startguide_ra_en.md

 # μT-Kernel 3.0 BSP2 Start Guide <!-- omit in toc -->
-## e² studio & RA Microcontroller Edition Rev.01.00.01 <!-- omit in toc -->
+## e² studio & RA Microcontroller Edition Rev.01.00.02 <!-- omit in toc -->
-## 2025.06.04 <!-- omit in toc -->
+## 2025.10.22 <!-- omit in toc -->
 # About This Start Guide <!-- omit in toc -->
 - This start guide explains the basic steps for creating and debugging programs running on microcontroller boards using μT-Kernel 3.0 BSP2 and the IDE provided by the microcontroller vendor.
   -  For detailed information on μT-Kernel 3.0 BSP2, the microcontroller, the IDE, etc., please refer to their respective documentation.

-- In this guide, we cover Renesas Electronics' IDE e² studio and the following microcontroller boards:
+- In this guide, we cover Renesas Electronics' IDE e² studio and the following microcontroller boards.
+- μT-Kernel 3.0 BSP2 projects may depend on the version of e² studio used.
+The following versions have been confirmed to work.
+  - e² studio 2025-04 (FSP v5.9.0)
       - EK-RA8M1
       - EK-RA8D1
       - RA4M1 Clicker
-  - Compatibility has been confirmed with e² studio 2025-04.
+  - e² studio 2025-10 (FSP v6.2.0)
+      - Arduino UNO R4 MINIMA

 # Table of Contents <!-- omit in toc -->
 - [Preparation](#preparation)